roman-milk/roman-milk.github.io/lesbian-seduction-a-stockings-tale.md

  8. FINAL SUBMISSION

  Heather was home when Maureen came over, hiding in her parents' room dressed only in black thigh highs, five-inch heels and a strap-on cock... hidden by a robe.
-Report_Story #8